-To lock the doors, push the power door lock switch located on the driver's (1) or front passenger's (2) armrest to the lock position (a) with the driver's or front passenger's door open, then close the door.
+To lock the doors, push the power door lock switch located on the driver's or front passenger's armrest to the lock position (1) with the driver's or front passenger's door open, then close the door.

 When locking the door this way, be certain not to leave the key inside the vehicle.